 How to Enable Siri to Read Your Text Messages Through Your AirPods

-When you connect Airpods for the first time after you upgrade your device to iOS 13.2 beta, a pop-up should appear.
+When you connect Airpods for the first time after you upgrade your device to beta, a pop-up should appear.
 It will ask whether you want to enable ‘Announce Messages with Siri.’
 Allow it and enjoy listening to your incoming messages.
 Though if the dialog does not appear, you can enable the feature manually.

 Manually Setup Siri to Announce Messages Through Your AirPods